François d'Alesso d'Éragny: Early years

 François d'Alesso d'Éragny was born on 21 November 1643.

 He was descended from Jean d'Alesso (1513–72), first known seigneur of Éragny, Val-d'Oise, treasurer of the constable Anne de Montmorency (1492–1567) and adviser of King Charles IX of France (1550–74).

 His parents were François d'Alesso d'Éragny (died 1645) and Denise Berruyer (c.
 1624–1699).

 On 20 April 1681 he married Bénédicte Durand de Villeblain (c.
 1656–1742).

 They had a son, Alexandre Claude François d'Alesso d'Éragny (1688–1721).

 François d'Alesso d'Éragny became a captain of the guards regiment.

-An embassy from Siam led by Ok-khun Chamnan was dispatched to Louis XIV of France and Pope Innocent XI by the Siamese King Narai in 1688.
+An embassy from Siam led by Ok-khun Chamnan was dispatched to Louis XIV and Pope Innocent XI by the Siamese King Narai in 1688.

 The Siamese mission was accompanied by the Jesuit Father Guy Tachard and the French envoy extraordinary to Siam, Simon de la Loubère.

 In February 1689, the embassy was granted an audience with Louis XIV, and the treaty of commerce Claude Céberet du Boullay had obtained in 1687 was ratified.

 Two weeks later a military treaty was signed that designated d'Eragny as captain of the palace guard in Ayutthaya and inspector of French troops in Siam.